The 72 Names of God

 In the Tree of Life these energies are located in Chesed חסד and Gevurah גבורה.

-In Solomonic Vortex Healing, the frequencies of חסד and Gevurah גבורה are located in the right and left shoulders.
+In Solomonic Healing, the frequencies of Chesed חסד and Gevurah גבורה are located in the right and left shoulders.

 מיה